tudo-aqua/bgw/docs/components/uicomponents/uicomponents.md

 **NOTE:** UIComponentViews are ComponentViews.
 This means all methods of handling user input discussed in the [User Input Guide][UserInput] are available to UIComponentViews.

-In this section example code for the following application will be shown and used to demonstrate all important features of UIComponents.
+This is a visual example of all the available UIComponents in the framework.
+Parts of the source code will be used in this tutorial to demonstrate the most important features of each UIComponent.
+The full source code can be found [here]() .

-View the complete source code [here]().

 ![image](visualguide.png)